 Transport – a door to door service – I didn’t have my own wheels in the USA and as a solo traveller, the cost of hiring a car can be expensive when you’re footing the whole bill.
 My tour company picked me up at my hotel and dropped me back at the end of the day.
 Also, All-Star Grand Canyon Tours have a modified bus with luxury seats so you don’t have to sit uncomfortably close to the dude who was already overdue a shower before he went hiking below the rim.

 Fascinating facts – imagine having a wealth of facts and geological information fed to you at the right moment by an expert geologist.
 Many times I’ve visited places of historical and geological significance without the benefit of a guide and each time my experience was inferior because of it.
 What’s the point in staring at rocks if you don’t know anything about how the canyon got there, how big it is, the river’s role in it’s creation, pop culture and for those who love a bit of gore, the death stats (for example, more than one man has met his maker taking a wazz over the edge after a few too many beers).

-Experienced backpackers for your hike – experienced hiker or not, it’s nice to have an expert on hand if you plan to hike below the rim…just in case you get into a tangle with one of the many mules that rule the roads there.
+Experienced backpackers for your hike – experienced hiker or not, it’s nice to have an expert on hand if you plan to hike below the rim (you 100% should hike below the rim if you can)…just in case you get into a tangle with one of the many mules that rule the roads there.

 Access to an amazing telescope – one of the highlights of my tour was the supersonic (non-technical term) telescope that my guide, Molly, carried with us everywhere.
 Being able to spot rafters on the river or hikers who were a few days into their journey really added some context to the size of the canyon…especially when I wasn’t able to spot the same things with my naked eye (even with my glasses on).